6 Key Supply Chain Risks (and Remedies) Every Business Must Manage

 Substituting products for inferior copies, contaminating products with poor-quality materials, and knowingly misrepresenting products are common when businesses lack visibility over their supply chains.

-These unethical practices are generally carried out by unscrupulous parties for economic gain.
+Food fraud is generally carried out by unscrupulous parties for economic gain, and history has provided us with numerous examples of unethical practices.
 In Oritain’s testing, we continually find products that are mislabeled – where the product itself isn’t true to the label.

 Our daily caffeine fix is no exception.
 Studies have shown the proportion of adulteration in coffee samples, where ground coffee is mixed with corn, soy, barley, and other crops, to be up to 30%.